XhinLiang/markdown-it-plantuml-ex/README.md

 > Plugin for creating block-level uml diagrams for [markdown-it](https://github.com/markdown-it/markdown-it) markdown parser using offline `plantuml.jar`.

-With this plugin you can create uml diagrams inside your markdown files:
+With this plugin you can create uml diagrams inside your markdown files.

 # UML example: